 Check out these fun spider activities for your preschool and pre-k classroom.
 These are perfect if you are teaching spiders theme unit or lesson plans.

 My son and I have enjoyed using our magnetic spiders for several years.
 I recently got them out to use for decorations, games, and shenanigans, and thought I would share a few magnetic spider activities with you.
-At the end of the post you will also find a free spider counting emergent reader.

 I think that my magnetic spiders were actually my first Pinterest inspired project.
 To make them, I hot glued small magnets to the back of inexpensive plastic spiders.
 Over the years we have had fun decorating our doors and refrigerator with the spiders.
 My son used to spend a little time at preschool each morning before his bus picked him.
 One October he spent that time placing these little spiders all over the preschool.
 He had a blast…..but I can’t say that my co-workers shared his enthusiasm for the creepy crawlies :).

 In addition to using the creepy spiders to decorate or to scare people, you can also use them for learning activities with your kids.
 While all of these activities are perfect to use during the month of October, they would also be great additions to a study of nursery rhymes (Itsy Bitsy Spider or Little Miss Muffet) or bugs.

 Spider Name Activities

 Use the spiders on a magnetic board or cookie sheet and kids can practice recognizing the letters in their name.

 Spider alphabet Activities

 Draw a letter on paper or use letter collage sheets to work on individual letter recognition and phonemic awareness.
 Combine literacy and math by asking kids to count the number of spiders that fit inside the letter.